GDSC-DJU/24SolChl_Will-Be/README.md

 # 24 Solution Challenge - "Will Be"

 ## Summary
-Project for leveraging efficiency in the field of special education.
+Project for elevating efficiency in the field of special education.

 ## Participants
 > Member of GDSC Daejeon University